Jewish community of Tétouan: Characteristics

+The old Jewish cemetery of Tétouan contains distinctive anthropomorphic tombstones, some of which have been dated to the 16th century.

 The Jews of Tetuan had close ties with the Jews of Gibraltar, from where its founders came.
 There were family ties between the communities and the mutual sending of students to educational institutions[9].
 There were also extensive trade relations between the communities.
 For many years, the Spanish authorities imposed a blockade on Gibraltar and its ongoing supplies were dependent on Morocco[10].
 Morocco's only port city on the Mediterranean coast was Tetuan, and with the help of the goods that arrived from there, the Jewish merchants of Gibraltar were able to transport supplies to the citizens of the colony and to the British army.